-A cloud based clinical metadata repository is essentially a database that maintains metadata definitions such as forms, datasets, codelists and variables, throughout the various stages in a clinical trial.
+A cloud-based clinical metadata repository is essentially a database that maintains metadata definitions such as forms, datasets, codelists, and variables, throughout the various stages in a clinical trial.

-Metadata plays an essential role in allowing different people involved in clinical trials to access, monitor, track and, log data.
+Metadata plays an essential role in allowing different people involved in clinical trials to access, monitor, track, and log data.
 Being able to manage metadata effectively is a fundamental requirement in clinical trials.
 This is due to the volume of metadata used over various clinical trials.

-Furthermore, it gives total transparency to all users throughout the process, and ensures that data is of a high standard.
+Furthermore, it gives total transparency to all users throughout the process and ensures that data is of a high standard.
 Both current and historical metadata should be accurate and easily accessible.

-An MDR is key to effectively managing organizational standards.
+A clinical metadata repository is key to effectively managing organizational standards.
 It lets you:

 - Create, maintain, govern and use standards consistently